VJakoby/PRS/AI-DISCLOSURE.md

 * **Containerization:** The Docker Compose orchestration for a localized, isolated Node.js environment.

 ### 🤖 AI Implementation
-This repository was developed through iterative collaboration with **Claude 4.6 Sonnet** (Anthropic).
+This repository was developed through iterative collaboration with AI coding tools, including **Claude 4.6 Sonnet** (Anthropic) and **Codex** (OpenAI).

-* **Role:** The AI acted as the primary implementation partner, generating the logic for CLI argument parsing, file system interactions, and HTML scraping via `cheerio` based on human-defined architectural requirements.
+* **Role:** These AI systems were used as implementation partners, assisting with logic generation for CLI argument parsing, file system interactions, indexing workflows, and HTML scraping via `cheerio`, based on human-defined architectural requirements.
-* **Refinement:** All AI-generated outputs underwent multiple rounds of human review.
-The author manually refactored the request-handling logic to ensure the `RATE` constant was correctly integrated across the asynchronous crawling process.
+* **Refinement:** All AI-generated outputs underwent multiple rounds of human review and revision.
+Final responsibility for architectural decisions, review, acceptance, and refactoring remained with the human author.

 ### ⚖️ Legal Standing & Attribution
+* **Repository & App Name:** This repository is published as **engram-Indexed-Search-Surface**.
+The user-facing application is presented as **ENGRAM — Indexed Search Surface**.
+* **Function:** ENGRAM is a local knowledge-base and documentation indexing/search tool that aggregates public online documentation and local markdown notes into a unified searchable surface, exposed through both a CLI workflow and a local REST API.
-* **Ownership:** The author claims copyright over the **collective work** and the unique **system architecture**.
+* **Ownership:** The author claims copyright over the **collective work**, the project structure, and the unique **system architecture**.
 The AI is recognized as a sophisticated development tool used under human direction.
-* **License:** This project is licensed under the **MIT License**.
+* **License:** This project is licensed under the **GPL-3.0 License**, consistent with the repository metadata.
-* **Dependencies:** Built using Express, Axios, and Cheerio.
+* **Dependencies:** Built using Express, Axios, Cheerio, Marked, and CORS.

 ### 🌐 Note on Data Sources
 - This repository may contain a list of publicly accessible URLs used as reference points for indexing.